debium/www/chapter_2/octowisdom.md

 ```
 $ 2to3 -w Octowisdom.py && mv Octowisdom.py Octowisdom3.py && mv Octowisdom.py.bak Octowisdom2.py
 ```
-And you can make it run on startup by running:
+And you can make Octocat give you coding tips on startup by running:
 ```
-$ echo python Octowisdom2.py
+$ echo python Octowisdom2.py > .bash_profile
 ```
 This just goes to show you: You _**should really**_ check your work before you continue.
 When I wrote the gist at first, I had to deal with download status, 301s, and incorrect newline printing all in one go.
 I had _**no idea**_ where to start fixing my mistakes.